nancycode1995/Advent-of-Code/python/2015/README.md

 python advent.py 7 2
 ```

-The above invocations will always test calculated answer against the known answers found in `answers/`.
+The above invocations will always test calculated answers against the known answers found in `answers/`.